colosa/pmio-sdk-javascript/docs/ProcessmakerApi.md

 var apiInstance = new ProcessMakerApi.ProcessmakerApi();

-var userId = "userId_example"; // String | ID of the user related to the client
+var userId = "userId_example"; // String | ID of the user related to the Oauth client

-var clientCreateItem = new ProcessMakerApi.ClientCreateItem(); // ClientCreateItem | JSON API with the Client object to add
+var clientCreateItem = new ProcessMakerApi.ClientCreateItem(); // ClientCreateItem | JSON API with the Oauth Client object to add

 var callback = function(error, data, response) {